-- Engages

-- Explores, assists, understands, describes, categorizes, classifies, prioritizes

-- Identifies patterns and themes

-- Takes initiative in some areas

-- Compares and contrasts alternatives

-- Practices with moderate supervision

-- Practices with clustered guidance

-- 1. Personal Accountability

-Practice ethically and accurately assesses the quality of own performance.

-- Accurately evaluates own practice - · Pursues a professional development plan - Applies personal and professional values to ethical practice - 2.
-Interpersonal Effectiveness and Leadership

-Communicate in a caring, respectful and clear manner.

-- Effectively communicates for various purposes and audiences - Facilitates caring and respectful interpersonal relationships - Demonstrates individual leadership as a team member - 3.
-Theoretical Reasoning

-Think critically to construct plausible explanations for individual, family and community experiences.

-- · Applies elements of critical thinking when problem solving - Uses theory to explain behaviour and guide actions - · Thinks creatively in response to individual needs - 4.
-Technical Competence

-Use a variety of strategies to contribute to self-reliance, interdependence and quality of life.

-- Promotes wellness of self, others and community - Builds community presence, participation and contribution - Strategically facilitates learning - Advocates for individual rights and self determination - Promotes safety of self and others - N: Course Content: The following global ideas guide the design and delivery of this course:
+- M: Course Objectives / Learning Outcomes Upon successful completion of this course, the student will be able to: Practice at Application level 3, i.e., - Conceptualises - Explains, interprets, infers, reasons - Interprets patterns & themes within contexts - Takes initiative in many areas - Demonstrates creatively - Practices with minimal supervision - Practices with occasional prompting guidance - 1.
+Personal Accountability - Practice ethically and accurately assesses the quality of own performance - Accurately evaluates own practice - Pursues a professional development plan - Applies personal and professional values to ethical practice - 2.
+Interpersonal Effectiveness & Leadership - Communicate in a caring, respectful and clear manner - Effectively communicates for various purposes and audiences - Facilitates caring respectful interpersonal relationships - Demonstrates individual leadership as a team member - 3.
+Theoretical Reasoning - Think critically to construct plausible explanations for individual, family and community experiences - Applies elements of critical thinking when problem solving - Uses theory to explain behaviour and guide actions - Thinks creatively in response to individual needs - 4.
+Technical Competence - Use a variety of strategies to contribute to self-reliance, interdependence and quality of life - Promotes wellness of self, others and community - Builds community presence, participation and contribution - Strategically facilitates learning - Advocates for individual rights and self determination - Promotes safety of self and others - N-: Course Content: The following global ideas guide the design and delivery of this course: - 1.
+Learning from experience is a characteristic of exemplary practitioners.
+Practicum settings create opportunities for students to refine their skills of reflection and adaptation in response to their practice experiences. - 2.

-The following global ideas guide the design and delivery of the course.

-- 1. Learning from experience is a characteristic of exemplary practitioners.
-Practicum settings create opportunities for students to refine their skills of reflection and adaptation in response to their practice experience. - 2.
 Learning in a practicum setting provides opportunities to examine assumptions and to explore creative modes of inquiry that are not available in classroom settings. - 3.
 Field settings provide opportunities to synthesize personal and classroom experiences and create openings for new learning.
 Learners gain both insight and practice knowledge from field experiences. - 4.
 Observing, participating with, and receiving guidance from experienced practitioners is crucial for effective practice. - 5.
 Practitioners who regularly and accurately assess their performance and who set goals for their ongoing professional development are effective in their work. - 6.
 A well developed personal philosophy of practice is a cornerstone of competent human service practice.
-A personal philosophy needs to be informed by and respond to practice experiences. - 7.
-Experience in the field settings allows learners to demonstrate and enhance their abilities to problem solve, be flexible, think creatively and take responsibility for their action - 8.
-Reflecting on and evaluating practicum experiences with peers and mentors maximizes field based learning experiences. - O: Methods of Instruction - On-Site Practice and Guidance - Seminar - P: Textbooks and Materials to be Purchased by Students
+A personal philosophy needs to be informed by and respond to practice experiences.
+Learning from previous practicums and class work are reflected in current philosophy and practices. - 7.
+Experience in the field setting allows learners to demonstrate and enhance their abilities to problem solve, be flexible, think creatively and take responsibility for their actions.
+Advanced practica provide the learner opportunities to demonstrate increased skills initiative. - 8.
+Reflecting on and evaluating practicum experiences with peers and mentors maximizes field based learning experiences. - O: Methods of Instruction: - On-Site Practice and Guidance - Seminar